stacksjs/stacks/README.md

 # select the example to run (follow CLI prompts)
 pnpm artisan example

+# you likely won't need to run these commands as they are auto-triggered, but they are available
+pnpm artisan generate:types
+pnpm artisan generate:entries
+pnpm artisan generate:vue-compat
+pnpm artisan generate:web-types

 # test your stack
 pnpm artisan test # runs test suite pnpm artisan test:unit # runs unit tests